wobfan/spotify-playlist-downloader/README.md

 ### Requirements
-Apart from the Python requirements that are described in the Installation chapter, `ffmpeg` needs to be installed on your system, if you're using Linux.
+Apart from the Python requirements that are described in the Installation chapter, `ffmpeg` needs to be installed on your system.
-A regular installation is recommended, but it also possible to [download the binaries](https://johnvansickle.com/ffmpeg/ and extract them into the same folder where spotify-playlist-downloader is located.
+It can be downloaded [here](https://ffmpeg.org/download.html).

+It's already included in the Windows releases.

 ### Installation